nshout/serenity-self/README.md

 you need to be sure that some information piece is accurate, refer to their docs.

-# Fork Changes

-Changed the token check to allow user tokens for the development of selfbots.

-Credits
-- [Serenity](https://github.com/serenity-rs/serenity) for the original Discord API wrapper
-- [@Suffix](https://github.com/suffixsec) for testing and helping with bug hunting

 # Example Bot

 A basic ping-pong bot looks like: